pendyalavarun/ToDo-Application/README.md

      Simply click the checkbox next to each job to complete the one that isn't finished and vice versa.(if it doesnot happen just reload the page)

+=> Delete a task:

+    Click on the delete icon to delete the respective task.
+(If it doesnot get deleted just reload the page)

 => See only High Priority Tasks:

      Just click on the High Priority option in the sidebar and it will show all the High Priority tasks.